 Is it more usual to use standard payloads, or tailor-made developments?

 Both options are common.
 Especially in communications and observation missions, commercial products have already been developed to help optimise costs and speed up the time taken to put the small satellite into orbit.
-Alén Space, for example, has several CubeSat payloads ready to launch: IoT, ADS-B, AIS, spectrum monitoring and Earth observation.
+Alén Space, for example, has several CubeSat payloads ready to launch: IoT, ADS-B, AIS, S-Band, and Multi-App.

-For more specific projects, tailor-made solutions may be required, such as Earth observation payloads for specific applications, or custom-made communication systems or those with special characteristics.
+For more specific projects, tailor-made solutions may be required, such as Earth observation payloads for specific applications or custom-made communication systems.

 In this article we have tried to answer some frequently asked questions regarding CubeSat payloads.
 We hope we have helped you understand their importance within space missions and the enormous possibilities that small satellites open to startups, companies and organisations from different sectors.

-If you need an expert hand to get your space project underway and to select the most appropriate payload for the mission, don’t hesitate to contact the Alén Space team.
+If you need an expert hand to get your space project underway and to select the most appropriate payload for the mission, don’t hesitate to contact our team.